 The result is an identity crisis that the Xperia 5 has a hard time reconciling.
 It’s not small enough to be a truly compact phone and, while unique, tall smartphone displays just aren’t practical for day-to-day use both in terms of ergonomics and functionality.

 The Xperia 5 has too many pain points.

-For a phone that still costs more than 2019’s best affordable flagships, the Xperia 5 has too many pain points — the lackluster camera, awful fingerprint scanner, bland software, awkward design — to fully recommend it to anyone but die-hard movie lovers with limited pocket/bag space who want to watch supported movies in 21:9 on the go.
+For a phone that still costs more than some of the best affordable flagships, the Xperia 5 has too many pain points — the lackluster camera, awful fingerprint scanner, bland software, awkward design — to fully recommend it to anyone but die-hard movie lovers with limited pocket/bag space who want to watch supported movies in 21:9 on the go.